u12206050/directus-extension-dev-canvas/README.md

 Follow the [official Directus extension installation guide](https://docs.directus.io/extensions/installing-extensions.html) for Docker-based installations.

+## 2 Configuration

-## Configuration (In your custom extension that you are developing)
+**In your custom extension that you are developing follow these steps carefully:**

 1. Add a `vite.config.ts` file to the root of your extension with the following content: